OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Related work

 \subsection{Vision models in urban analytics}

-With the rapid development of deep learning techniques over the past decade, diverse methods have been developed to extract urban cues from visual information, providing efficient and scalable frameworks for understanding built environments.
-In terms of building facade research, in particular, Convolutional Neural Networks (CNNs) have been widely employed due to their strong feature representation capabilities.
-Among them, VGG, DenseNet, and ResNet have been extensively applied to achieve, or serve as benchmarks for, the accurate classification and evaluation of building functions~\citep{kang2018building}, materials~\citep{ghione2022building, raghu2023towards}, architectural styles~\citep{lindenthal2021machine, sun2022understanding, ogawa2023deep}, and human perceptions~\citep{liang2024evaluating}.
+With the rapid development of deep learning techniques over the past decade, diverse methods have been developed to extract urban cues from visual information.
+In terms of building facade research, in particular, CNNs have been widely employed due to their strong feature representation capabilities.
+Among them, VGG, DenseNet, and ResNet have been extensively applied to achieve, or serve as benchmarks for, the accurate classification and evaluation of building functions~\citep{kang_building_2018}, materials~\citep{ghione2022building, raghu_towards_2023}, architectural styles~\citep{lindenthal2021machine, sun2022understanding, ogawa2023deep}, and human perceptions~\citep{liang2024evaluating}.
 Additionally, Vision Transformers (ViTs) have emerged as powerful alternatives, leveraging self-attention mechanisms to capture long-range dependencies in building images.
-Recent studies have demonstrated the effectiveness of ViTs in urban analytics, achieving state-of-the-art performance in material recognition, and construction period prediction~\citep{raghu2023towards, ogawa2023deep}.
+Recent studies have demonstrated the effectiveness of ViTs in urban analytics, achieving state-of-the-art performance in material recognition, and construction period prediction~\citep{raghu_towards_2023, ogawa2023deep}.
 Beyond that, hybrid models combining various model backbones have been further developed to consider multi-dimensional features as input, improving comprehensiveness and generalizability in multi-scale urban analysis~\citep{huang2023comprehensive, jia2024transformer, fujiwara2024microclimate}.

 However, the annotation of building attributes remains a fundamental limitation in these approaches.
 Labels are often restricted to isolated attributes, such as building type or material, necessitating the training of separate models for different objectives.
 While multi-task learning frameworks have been explored~\citep{chen_deep_2022}, class diversity and model scalability remain constrained.
 Moreover, annotation schemes are typically predefined and rigid due to the availability of data, preventing adaptation to unannotated or emergent building characteristics, such as mixed-use functions or hybrid architectural materials.
 This lack of multi-dimensional, context-aware labels significantly limits the ability to capture architectural complexity, hindering the development of comprehensive, inclusive, and interpretable approaches for building analysis.